bguiz/angular-ember-compare/content/routing/state-angularjs.md

 Some from the AngularJs core team have identified this as a problem, and have drafted this proposal for
 [router design in AngularJs 2.0](https://groups.google.com/forum/#!topic/angular-dev/mO6jmYhvsMk).
-It draws inspiration from `ui-router`, EmberJs' router, and a few others.
+It draws inspiration from EmberJs' router, and a few others.
-Thus it appears that the AngularJs may have support for this in future versions, as there is community support for this.
+Thus, it appears that AngularJs may have support for this in future versions, as there has been a significant community demand for this feature.